Outsourced-Logic/Skipper/README.md

 <h1>Import Skipper as a temporary Firefox extension</h1>

-1. Download the latest Firefox release of Skipper
+1. Download the most recent release of Skipper
-1. Download the Firefox version of Skipper
-2. Unzip the file
+2. Unzip the folder
 3. Open your Firefox browser
-4. Copy and paste "about:debugging#/runtime/this-firefox" into your URL search bar
+4. Navigate to the URL "about:debugging#/runtime/this-firefox" or the extension management screen
-5. Click the "Load Temporary Add-on" button on the top right side of the screen
+5. Click the "Load Temporary Add-on" button at the top right side of the screen
 6. Use the pop-up file browser to locate the unzipped Skipper folder that was downloaded in Step 1
 7. Click through the folder and locate the file named "manifest.json"
 8. Click "manifest.json" and click "open"